-If your dog is an acrobat, you may need to consider an extra high fence for the right dog fence.
-Although most breeds will be fine with a fence five to six feet tall, breeds especially fond of jumping may require an 8-foot fence.
-(Keep in mind that some homeowner associations have ordinances against fences with extra height.)
-If extra height is not an option, you can try planting a row of low shrubs in front of your fence.
-That way your dog will have to back up before making a jump, cutting down on his chances of clearing the fence.
+If extra height is not an option, try planting a row of low shrubs in front of your fence.
+That way your dog will have to back up to make a jump.
+And that cuts down his chances of clearing the fence.

 Dogs that Climb

-Some dogs are on a mission to be rock climbers.
-If that’s your dog, you’ll need a solid panel fence made of wood or vinyl to make sure your pet can’t get a pawhold in the fence.
-(A chain link fence is a poor choice for climbers since it offers plenty of pawholds.)
+Some dogs seem to be on a mission to be rock climbers.
+If that’s your dog, you’ll need a solid panel fence.
+Made of wood or vinyl, it’ll prevent your pet from getting a pawhold in the fence.
+(A chain link fence is a poor choice for climbers since it offers plenty of opportunities for pawholds.)

 Dogs that Dig

-A solid fence is also a good choice for large or high-strung dogs who may become overly excited at the sight of passing cars, joggers or neighbors.
-It also offers protection from small children or trespassers who could bother or entice your dog.
+A solid fence is a good choice for large or high-strung dogs who may become overly excited at the sight of passing cars, joggers or neighbors.
+It also offers protection from small children or trespassers who could bother or entice your pet.

-A picket fence installed at the proper height may work to contain a small dog, but it still may not be the best choice.
-Your dog will be able to see right through a picket fence, so he may become frustrated by the people, cars or bikes he can see but can’t get to.
-Also, if your dog is extra small, you may need to secure wire safety mesh to a picket fence to make sure your dog can’t squeeze between the slats.
+A picket fence installed at the proper height may work to contain a small dog, but it may not be the best choice.
+Since your pet can see right through a picket fence, he may become frustrated by the people, cars or bikes he can see but can’t get to.
+Also, if your dog is extra small, you may need to secure wire safety mesh to a picket fence to make sure your pet can’t squeeze between the slats.

 With the combination of a quality dog fence and a little backyard design, your pet is sure to be happy for a long time.
 At Accent Fence we have plenty of experience helping pet owners select the right dog fence to keep their pets safe and secure.
-Call or email and ask us which dog fence is best for your furry friend!
+Contact us and we’ll help design the best fence for your furry friend!